Air conditioning units are a vital part of many homes and businesses but how long can we expect these systems to last before needing replacement?

 Regular AC maintenance can add years to your unit's life and we recommend scheduling annual service calls with an HVAC technician.
 Professionals can spot and fix issues early on and prevent bigger breakdowns that could shorten your AC's lifespan.

 Well-maintained ACs also use less energy, saving money on electric bills.
-Plus, a clean system cools your home better so you'll feel more comfortable without working the AC as hard.
+Plus, a clean system cools your home better so you'll feel more comfortable without working the AC as hard, and prevents the AC from emitting air that is too warm, or too freezing.

 Skipping maintenance can lead to more repairs and make your AC wear out faster.
 In the long run, good upkeep saves both time and money.